dandi/dandi-archive/doc/design/dandiset-issues-tracking.md

 Largely not formalized:

-- DLP does not have any pointer to report an issue for dandiset
+- DLP does not have any pointer to report an issue for Dandisets
   - footer has overall link to report issues for the archive (and incorrect: [PR to fix](https://github.com/dandi/dandi-archive/pull/1594))
 - We generally refer people to [helpdesk discussions](https://github.com/dandi/helpdesk/discussions) as common place to report issues
-- While preapring DataLad versions of the dandisets and posting them on GitHub we do not disable `Issues` feature:
+- While preparing DataLad versions of the Dandisets and posting them on GitHub we do not disable `Issues` feature:
-  - for some dandisets, e.g. https://github.com/dandisets/000108/issues we already used GitHub issues
+  - for some Dandisets, e.g. https://github.com/dandisets/000108/issues we already used GitHub issues
   - we do not anyhow automatically add/invite original uploaders to those dandisets.
     - note: ATM we do not collect audit information on who specifically uploaded any asset to reliably deduce github users to assign.
 - The issue discussing this: https://github.com/dandi/dandi-archive/issues/863